-The committee will evaluate the QE participant based on the QE form (below).
-A score of 17/20 is considered an exemplary score (automatic pass), a score of 12-16/20 will require a discussion of all faculty participating in the QE and the advisor.
+The sub-committee will evaluate the QE participant based on the QE form (below).
+A score of 15/20 is considered passing, a score of 12-15/20 will require a discussion of all faculty participating in the QE and the advisor.
 A score of 12 or below is considered a failing score.